-The last question explored EFL teachers' perception of distance ERT, including challenges and opportunities.
-Findings showed that most of the EFL teachers' difficulties stemmed from a lack of pedagogical technological knowledge.
+The last question addressed EFL teachers’ perception of distance ERT, including the challenges and opportunities.
+Findings showed that most EFL teachers’ difficulties stemmed from a lack of pedagogical technological knowledge.
 These findings were supported by the quantitative findings.
-Teachers need to be shown how to integrate technology meaningfully in a specific pedagogical context to reach desired learning outcomes.
-Teaching digital tools separately does not achieve the desired outcomes.
-For effective teaching to take place, teachers must know in advance what their learning objectives are and find the most appropriate digital tool for the specific context.
-Interestingly, teachers who chose to describe the advantages in distance teaching during the Corona crisis indicated that it was an opportunity to sharpen and broaden their teaching tools.
-Although our study took place in an unprecedented situation - in ERT- when learners didn't have time to spend acquiring knowledge, there were teachers who seized the opportunity to expand their professional knowledge.
+Teachers need to be shown how to integrate technology meaningfully into particular pedagogical contexts to reach desired learning outcomes.
+Teaching the use of digital tools separately does not achieve the desired outcome.
+For effective teaching to take place, teachers must know in advance what their learning objectives are and find the most appropriate digital tool for each context.
+Teachers who opted to describe the advantages of distance teaching during the COVID-19 crisis indicated that it was an opportunity to improve their teaching tools and broaden their range.
+Although our study was conducted in an unprecedented and sudden situation of ERT, when learners did not have time to acquire the requisite knowledge, there were teachers who seized the opportunity to expand their professional knowledge.

-COVID-19 forced global education online.
-Our study, conducted in the heat of the moment, focuses on the significance of PTK as a crucial component of effective teaching and posits a strong link between teacher efficacy and PTK in online teaching.
-New digital learning depends on teachers' efficacy within their own technology.
-This includes teachers' beliefs about technology and their perceived and lived-in use of technology as an integral part of their teaching strategies.
-Teachers' beliefs regarding digital instruction should be forged in teacher education programs, both pre-service and in-service.
-Our findings strongly suggest a pressing need to raise teacher technology confidence; to broaden technological pedagogical cognitive skills, and enhance a culture of using technology meaningfully.
-As the present crisis showed failure to do so is at everybody's peril.
+The COVID-19 crisis drove education online all around the world.
+Our study, conducted in the midst of this crisis, has focused on the significance of professional-technological knowledge as a crucial component of effective teaching and posits a strong link between it and teacher efficacy in online teaching.
+Digital learning depends on TSE with relevant technology.
+This, in turn, encompasses teachers’ beliefs about technology and their perceived and lived use of technology in their teaching strategies.
+Teachers’ beliefs about digital instruction should be forged in teacher education programs, both pre- and in-service.
+Our findings strongly suggest a pressing need to raise teachers’ confidence in technology, to broaden their cognitive skills in relation to technology pedagogy, and to promote a culture of using technology meaningfully.
+As the present crisis has shown, failure to do so harms everybody.

-Our findings urge teacher education to enable teachers to take responsibility for becoming life-long independent digital learners (LLIDL).
-Digital instruction in teacher education programs should include more meaningful, relevant instruction, driven by teachers' initiative and interest.
-Teachers should be encouraged to make personal adaptations to new DT within their specific disciplinary contexts.
-Once teachers become familiar with adapting DT to an identified, desired pedagogical outcome, they will certainly be able to deploy new technology more effectively in the field.
-This is crucial if the promise of digital potential is to become classroom reality.
-Alarmingly, our findings show that right now this isn't the case.
-Although this research was conducted in EFL classrooms, we deem our findings applicable to various school subjects taught online during the first school lockdown.
+Our findings show the urgent need for education to enable teachers to become lifelong independent digital learners.
+Digital instruction in teacher education programs should include more meaningful and relevant instruction driven by teachers’ own initiative and interest.
+Teachers should be encouraged to adapt to new digital tools within their own disciplines.
+Once they become familiar with applying digital tools to an identified desirable pedagogical outcome, they will certainly become better able to deploy new technology more effectively.
+This is crucial if the promise of digital tools is to become a classroom reality.
+Alarmingly, our findings show that this is not currently the case.
+Although this research was conducted in relation to EFL classrooms, our findings are likely applicable to various school subjects taught online during the first school lockdown.

-The present study is heuristic and further study is necessary to install innovative approaches to enhance pedagogical-technological processes and methods within the constraints and opportunities of constantly changing technology, and to define the construct of SE in online education.
-While of course, Covid-19 has had debilitating consequences for many aspects of life.
-It's significance in teacher education is that in many countries in the world, understanding the policy decisions that flow from the increased role of digital technology in teaching will make hitherto unimaginable demands on the intellectual power and financial resource of educational policy makers.
-This present crisis has served as both wakeup and clarion call
+The present study is heuristic in nature and further study is necessary to establish innovative approaches to enhancing pedagogical-technological processes and methods within the constraints and opportunities of constantly changing technology, and to define TSE in relation to online education.
+While, of course, COVID-19 has had debilitating consequences for many aspects of life, understanding the policy decisions that should flow from the increased role of digital technology in teaching will make hitherto unimagined demands on educational resources and policymaking.
+The present COVID-19 has served as a clarion wakeup call.

 Acknowledgments

-With grateful thanks to Dr. Amihai Rigbi member of the research authority Beit Berl College and to the 129 English teachers contributing to this study.
+With grateful thanks to Dr. Amihai Rigbi, senior lecturer at Beit Berl College, and to the 129 English teachers contributing to this study.

+Appendix

 References